javadba/tabl/README.rst

    2 |  12
 3 rows ['<i8', '<i8']

-The dict property of Tabel provides a way to make a DataFrame from a Tabel:
+The dict property of Tabl provides a way to make a DataFrame from a Tabl:

 >>> df = pd.DataFrame(tabl.dict)
 >>> df